markguinn/silverstripe-shop-email/README.md

 The only adapter included is for Mailgun, but you could easily write one for MailChimp, ConstantContact or Silverstripe's email newsletter module.

 By default this feature is turned off.
-To turn it off add something like the following yml config:
+To turn it on add something like the following yml config:

 ```